Marymount University: History

-In October 2010, Marymount celebrated its 60th anniversary with the grand opening of Caruthers Hall, a 52,000 sqft academic facility focused on the sciences and health sciences, and Rose Benté Lee Ostapenko Hall, a 77,000 sqft residence hall providing apartment-style housing for 239 students.
+In October 2010, Marymount celebrated its sixtieth anniversary with the opening of Caruthers Hall, a 52,000 sqft academic facility focused on the sciences and health sciences, and Rose Benté Lee Ostapenko Hall, a 77,000 sqft residence hall providing apartment-style housing for 239 students.
 The Malek Plaza is a gathering area between the two buildings and features a statue of Sister Majella Berg, RSHM, who was president of Marymount from 1960 to 1993.

 In August 2017, Marymount opened the Ballston Center.
-The LEED Gold Certified multi-use complex comprises a nine-story academic office tower and Placemaker Marymount Ballston, a 12-story student housing/extended stay hotel, each boasting multi-level underground parking.
+The LEED Gold Certified multi-use complex comprises a nine-story academic office tower and Placemaker Marymount Ballston, a twelve-story student housing/extended stay hotel, each boasting multi-level underground parking.
 Ballston Center is anchored by a public plaza and the Reinsch Pierce Family Courtyard.

-During the tenure of current president Irma Becerra, Marymount received designation as the first Hispanic-Serving Institution (HSI) in Virginia.
-The university has also restructured its academic programs into three highly-focused colleges to create broader educational and research opportunities, launched several fully-online doctorate programs and opened both the Saints Service Network and the ABIDE (Access, Belonging, Inclusion, Diversity, Equity) Hub.
-As of June 30, 2017, endowments total $43 million.
+When Irma Becerra became president in 2018, she introduced a strategic plan focused on innovation, student outcomes, and regional engagement.
+During her presidency, Marymount University appeared for the first time in national rankings published by U.S. News & World Report and Forbes.
+In 2025, the institution received Carnegie classifications as both a research university and an opportunity university, joining a group of thirty-three institutions with both designations.

+Becerra also initiated a $50 million fundraising campaign associated with the university’s seventy-fifth anniversary, aimed at supporting student scholarships, facility improvements, and endowed faculty positions.
+The university was designated a Hispanic-serving institution during President Becerra’s tenure.

-Academics and accreditation
+Academics

 Marymount University is accredited by the Southern Association of Colleges and Schools Commission on Colleges to award doctoral, master's and bachelor's degrees.
-It is classified by Carnegie among "Doctoral/Professional Universities."

-The school grants bachelor's, master's and doctoral degrees, undergraduate and graduate certification and pre-professional programs in teaching, law, medicine and physical therapy through the College of Health and Education, College of Business, Innovation, Leadership and Technology and College of Science and Humanities.
+It is classified by Carnegie as a "doctoral/professional universit[y]."
+The university's academic programs are organized into three colleges: Business, Innovation, Leadership and Technology; Health and Education; and Science and Humanities.

-Marymount is a member of the Consortium of Universities of the Washington Metropolitan Area, which allows students to take courses at any of the other 17 member institutions and to borrow books from their libraries.
+Marymount is a member of the Consortium of Universities of the Washington Metropolitan Area, which allows students to take courses at any of the other seventeen member institutions and to borrow books from their libraries.

-Liberal arts program removals
+Liberal arts program

-In Fall 2023, the Marymount Board of Trustees voted to eliminate eight majors from its undergraduate offerings: Art, English, History, Philosophy, Mathematics, Sociology, Secondary Education, and Theology and Religious Studies, as well as one M.A. program.
-This decision was met with significant disapproval from students, alumni, and faculty, resulting in protests.
+In fall 2023, the Marymount Board of Trustees approved an academic restructuring that phased out eight undergraduate majors: art, English, history, philosophy, mathematics, sociology, secondary education, and theology and religious studies, along with one MA program.
+The decision was part of a broader review of academic offerings aimed at aligning programs with student interest and long-term institutional priorities.

-Former director of the School of Humanities Ariane Economos spoke to local news on television channel WTTG (FOX5), stating, "If they want to change the mission, then say that and say what that change is...
+Former director of the School of Humanities Ariane Economos spoke to local news on television channel WTTG (FOX5), stating, "If they want to change the mission, then say that and say what that change is ...
 But getting rid of theology and religious studies at a Catholic university, that doesn’t fit with the mission."

-Despite community pushback, the university proceeded to discontinue all eight undergraduate programs, in addition to the M.A. program in English & Humanities.
-Nick Munson, Marymount director of communications, stated that the decision was driven by enrollment numbers for the programs, not financial reasons.
+The university stated that the program changes were based primarily on enrollment trends and academic demand.
+According to Marymount spokesperson, the adjustments were intended to support a more sustainable academic portfolio and to strengthen areas of growth in alignment with the university’s mission and strategic plan.